The Pros and Cons of Using Health Insurance for Mental Health Care

 Difficulty Finding a Therapist

-Health insurance companies and therapists have a difficult relationship, and in most cases, working with health insurance companies results in therapists receiving significantly less money and taking on a lot more administrative work.
+Health insurance companies and therapists have a difficult relationship, and in most cases, working with health insurance companies results in therapists receiving less money and taking on a lot more administrative work.
 For this reason, many therapists do not accept health insurance.
 Those that do typically have very long wait times, which may not be practical when dealing with a mental health issue.
+We have a shortage of mental health providers here in Nevada.
+This too compounds the problem.

 The Requirement for a Specific Diagnosis

 In most cases, health insurance companies only cover medically necessary services, which requires a specific diagnosis.
 However, many people seek mental health services for reasons not defined by a specific mental health condition.
-Unless you are receiving mental health services for a particular disorder like anxiety or depression, you may have a hard time getting your health insurance to cover your sessions.
+Unless you are receiving mental health services for a particular disorder like bipolar or schizophrenia, you may have a hard time getting your health insurance to cover your sessions.
+Call your insurance plan for details on what mental health coverages are actually covered.

 Finding Mental Health Insurance Coverage with Nevada Insurance Enrollment